Building Positive Relationships Through Communication

 If possible, actively participate in your child’s program.
 For example, you can volunteer to make toys, games or food; attend parents’ meetings; visit for lunch; go along on field trips; help in the classroom; or serve on the Board of Directors or Parents Advisory Committee.

-Strengthen the bond between your child and her caregiver by helping to establish an attitude of trust.
+Strengthen the bond between your child and their caregiver by helping to establish an attitude of trust.
 Mention the caregiver’s name in conversation at home, and show interest in your child’s interactions with her/him.

 Let your child care provider know you appreciate his/her efforts.